Ahaetulla mycterizans: Description and ecology

 The Malayan green whipsnake is diurnal and mildly venomous.
-Occurs in primary and mature secondary forests near streams.
-The diet, like other whip snakes, consists primarily of frogs and lizards.
-These slow moving snakes often appear like vines amongst foliage and are hard to detect.
-The anterior part of the body can expand when threatened exposing the dark scales.
+It occurs in primary and mature secondary forests near streams.
+Its diet, like that of other whip snakes, consists primarily of frogs and lizards.
+This slow moving snake often appears like a vine amongst foliage and is hard to detect.
+When threatened, it can expand the anterior part of its body exposing the dark scales.
 It is often confused with the oriental whipsnake (Ahaetulla prasina) but the former does not occur in disturbed areas or parks or gardens, especially in its distributional range of Singapore.